 Over the past decade, we have witnessed a major transformation in our ability to treat patients and to understand pathological conditions that exist under the umbrella of rheumatic disease.
-The foundation of the Division of Rheumatology at Northwestern University is built on the premise of diversity within our research areas of focus and our individual clinics that are centered on a multitude of rheumatic diseases.
+The foundation of the Division of Rheumatology is built on diversity within our research areas of focus and within our individual clinics that are centered on a multitude of rheumatic diseases.
 Chicago Magazine rated our rheumatologists among the list of the "Best Doctors in Chicago."
-Additionally, U.S. News & World Report rated us as high ranking in the United States for rheumatology.
-Our clinics focus on rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, osteoarthritis, systemic sclerosis, scleroderma, and systemic lupus erythematosus.
-More recently, we have established vasculitis and ultrasound-imaging clinics into our Division.
+Additionally, U.S. News & World Report rated us as high performing in the United States for rheumatology.
+Our clinics focus on rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, osteoarthritis, scleroderma and systemic lupus erythematosus.
+More recently, we have established vasculitis and ultrasound-imaging clinics into our division.

-Our fellowship program is one the few across the country that is funded by an NIH T32 training grant, and has been for the past 15 years.
+Our fellowship program is one the few across the country that is funded by an National Institutes of Health T32 training grant, and has been for the past 15 years.
 While we accept only two fellows a year in to our ACGME-accredited program, fellows have the option to complete a third, unaccredited year that centers on research.
-Over the past 10 years, our third year fellows were highly successful in obtaining extramural grant funding and staying in academic centers or industry.
-With the Lurie Children’s Hospital now located on the Northwestern campus, we have established a new collaborative initiative to train adult and pediatric rheumatologists.
+Over the past 10 years, our third-year fellows were highly successful in obtaining extramural grant funding and staying in academic centers or industry.
+With the Ann and Robert H. Lurie Children’s Hospital of Chicago now located near the Northwestern campus, we have established a new collaborative initiative to train adult and pediatric rheumatologists.

-I look forward to this challenge and expect great accomplishments from our faculty this year.
+I look forward to this challenge and expect great accomplishments from our faculty.